 Learn more about the natural history of this very adaptable animal through Native American coyote tales.
 Out of respect for Native American traditions, this program is only available from November through March.

 Are forest fires always a bad thing?
-We’ll look at the role of fire in our Ponderosa pine ecosystem and how land managers use fire to maintain and create wildlife habitat.
-Suggested follow-up field trip: “Fire Ecology Field Trip”
+We’ll look at the role of fire in our Ponderosa pine ecosystem and discover how local land managers use fire to maintain and create healthy habitats.

 Images on Stone

-Through pictures of local rock art sites, students will learn the importance of native rock art and even make their own petroglyph!
+Through pictures of local rock art sites, students will learn the difference between pictographs and petroglyphs, explore the importance of historic rock art, and even make their own pictographs!

-Living within your Climate: From Pueblo Times to Modern Times
+Living within your Climate: From the Sinagua to Now.

 Students will learn how the California condor has come back from the brink of extinction and is once again wild in Coconino County.
 Keep the identity of this Mystery Animal secret from your students.